cloudmesh-community/book/chapters/faq.md

 We identified that someone after almost three weeks has not looked at the ePub and missed valuable information.
-To force students to look at the epub we have removed them. and instead left the link to the syllabus that had the same information in it.
-This way we make sure students do not miss important information.
+To force students to look at the epub we have removed the direct links to the md files in piazza `Resources` section.
+Instead we still leave the links to the md file sin the syllabus so that you can still get to them from the syllabus.
+This way also room for error is minimized as we only have to update one file wit the location and not two.

+The little clouds in the ePub are automatically created and provide a direct link to the md file for which the content follows.